GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 10. Retention and Destruction

 10.1.
-Except as part of Advertiser’s independent lawful ground to Process Publishers’ Personal Data transmitted to it by DT as part of the Service, Advertiser may retain such data for not more than 30 days and may save such data for a longer period for invoicing, reporting, discrepancy reasons and to prevent fraud, but in any case, for no longer than 90 days from receiving such data from DT.
-Notwithstanding the foregoing, upon DT’s written request, Advertiser will return all such Personal Data and copies thereof to DT or will destroy all such Personal Data and certify in writing to the DT that it has done so.
+Except as part of the Advertiser’s independent lawful ground to Process Publishers’ Personal Data transmitted to it by DT as part of the Service, the Advertiser may retain such data for not more than 30 days and may save such data for a more extended period for invoicing, reporting, discrepancy reasons and to prevent fraud, but in any case, for no longer than 90 days from receiving such data from DT.
+Notwithstanding the foregoing, upon DT’s written request, the Advertiser will return all Personal Data and copies thereof to DT or destroy all such Personal Data and certify in writing that it has done so.

 10.2.
 As required under applicable Data Protection Laws and without limiting the aforesaid, at the choice of a Party (the “Requesting Party”), the other Party (the “Responding Party”) will delete or return all Requesting Party’s Personal Data to the Requesting Party after the end of the provision of Services relating to Processing of the Requesting Party’s Personal Data and delete existing copies unless otherwise required or permitted under applicable Data Protection Laws.

 10.3.
-To preserve the right to privacy of Data Subject, including minimizing risks associated with Personal Data Breaches, limit Personal Data retention periods, and follow the data minimization principle, DT will process data based on extracts of Personal Data on an aggregated, anonymize and non-identifiable form.
-Nothing will prevent DT from using data that is not subject to Data Protection Laws for its lawful purposes.
+To preserve the right to privacy of Data Subject, including minimizing risks associated with Personal Data Breaches, limiting Personal Data retention periods, and following the data minimization principle, DT will process data based on extracts of Personal Data on an aggregated, anonymized and non-identifiable form.
+Nothing will prevent DT from using data not subject to Data Protection Laws for its lawful purposes.

 11. Term

-This Addendum will commence upon the execution hereof and will continue until the later of: (i) the expiration or termination of the Agreement, pursuant to the terms therein, or (ii) as long as either Party has possession of Personal Data received by, from or through the Service.
-Either Party may terminate this Addendum, by a written notice to the other Party with immediate effect, if a Party breach any of the provisions under this Addendum.
+This Addendum will commence upon the execution hereof.
+It will continue until the later of (i) the expiration or termination of the Agreement, under the terms therein, or (ii) as long as either Party has possession of Personal Data received by, from, or through the Service.
+Either Party may terminate this Addendum with a written notice to the other Party immediately if a Party breaches any of the provisions under this Addendum.
 Such termination will not limit the terminating Party’s rights and remedies under the Agreement and the applicable law.

 12. Limitation of Liability